 Pricing wise, the AMD Ryzen 5 7600X sits around $250 at MSRP, which is pretty competitive in the context of the CPU market.
 But it can often be found for cheaper, sitting below $200 as part of certain promotions and sales.

 In terms of performance, the Ryzen 5 7600X thrives in modern games at a vast array of resolutions.
 When paired up with the right graphics card, such as the RX 6750 XT, this CPU can handle 1080p and 1440p gaming pretty well.
 The only caveat is that the 7600X can run incredibly hot during all-core workloads, so those looking to push this CPU within productivity applications will want to pair it up with a solid cooler.

 3. Intel Core i5 13600K

-Both gaming and workstation performance are incredibly strong, making this CPU a very competitive option versus the rest of the market.
+Both gaming and workstation performance is incredibly strong, making this CPU a very competitive option versus the rest of the market.
 In terms of pricing, the 13600K is around $300 with prices slightly varying between different vendors, but $300 is the main point of reference.
-We are expecting prices to potentially drop soon with there being rumours of an impending 13th-Gen refresh on the horizon.

-There are better workstation options: Although the 13600K is a solid all-rounder option, if you’re the kind of consumer looking to push your PC with some all-core workloads, there are some considerably better CPUs that we’d recommend taking a look at.
+Although the 13600K is a solid all-round option, if you’re the kind of consumer looking to push your PC with some all-core workloads, there are some considerably better CPUs that we’d recommend taking a look at.

 4. AMD Ryzen 7 7700X